-In spring 2022, the Canadian federal government announced it will be putting in place a sales mandate for zero-emission vehicles.
-By 2026, at least 20 per cent of new passenger vehicles sold in Canada will have to be zero-emission.
+In spring 2022, the Canadian federal government announced a sales mandate for zero-emission vehicles.
+By 2026, at least 20 per cent of new passenger vehicles sold in Canada must be zero-emission vehicles.
 That will increase to 60 per cent by 2030, and jump to 100 per cent by 2035.
 This mandate is supported by government EV incentives and rebates designed to accelerate the adoption of cleaner vehicles nationwide.

 - Federal government EV incentive and rebate programs